falcon-computing/genome-release/docs/README.md

 | -a | --normal_name | String | Sample name for Normal Input BAM.
 Must match the SM tag in the BAM header |
 | -b | --tumor_name | String | Sample name for Tumor Input BAM.
 Must match the SM tag in the BAM header |

 In GATK 4.x, two more options (`--normal_name` and `--tumor_name`) are required in addition to the filenames of the normal and tumor BAM file(s).
 These two options are used to specify the sample names for the normal and tumor samples, which in essense is the `SM` filed in the BAM header.

-Additional documentations for GATK 4.x usage can be found in this [link](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php)
+Additional documentations for GATK 4.x usage can be found in this [link](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php).

+Panels of Normals (PON) is a VCF file generated from a collection of VCF files of normal samples.
+By definition, Normal samples are obtained from healthy tissues and their DNA are assumed not to have any somatic variants.
+Using a PON VCF file in the analysis helps to capture artifacts that appear recurrently in the sequencer and threfore improve variant calling analysis.
+A common population variant resource containing allele-specific frequencies is also used in variant filtering.
+Mutect2 uses the PON to filter sites and the germline resource and matched normal to filter alleles.

 ### `fcs-genome depth` Options
 The `depth` command calculates the depth of coverage for a given BAM input files.
 It is equivalent to GATK 3.x *DepthOfCoverage* command.
 The output will be a set of reports depending on the options selected.